BaseMax/YoutubeGraphQL/README.md

 - `deleteChannel(channelId: ID!): Boolean`: Deletes a specific channel specified by its ID.
 - `subscribeToPlaylist(playlistId: ID!): Playlist`: Subscribes to a playlist specified by its ID.
 - `createPlaylist(input: CreatePlaylistInput!): Playlist`: Creates a new playlist with the provided playlist information.
+- `createComment(input: CreateCommentInput!): Comment`: Creates a new comment with the provided comment information.
+- `updateComment(commentId: ID!, input: UpdateCommentInput!): Comment`: Updates the information of a specific comment specified by its ID.
+- `deletePlaylist(playlistId: ID!): Boolean`: Deletes a specific playlist specified by its ID.
+- `likeComment(commentId: ID!): Comment`: Likes a comment specified by its ID.
+- `dislikeComment(commentId: ID!): Comment`: Dislikes a comment specified by its ID.
+- `likeChannel(channelId: ID!): Channel`: Likes a channel specified by its ID.
+- `dislikeChannel(channelId: ID!): Channel`: Dislikes a channel specified by its ID.
+- `addVideoToPlaylist(playlistId: ID!, videoId: ID!): Playlist`: Adds a video to a specific playlist.

 ## Usage